 Ms. Richardson has served as a Director of Silicon Labs since January 2016.
 Ms. Richardson is currently a Managing Director of Three Rivers Energy, an energy services company she co-founded in 2004.
 From February 2013 through February 2015, Ms. Richardson served as the Chief Operating Officer at GoPro.
 Previously, Ms. Richardson was an operations and management consultant for a diverse group of companies including Tesla Motors, Solaria and TouchTunes Interactive Networks.
 Ms. Richardson also held a variety of executive positions at Flex, including Vice President and General Manager.
 Ms. Richardson's early career included positions at Hughes Aircraft Ground Systems Group and Metcal.
 Ms. Richardson served on the board of SGI, a global leader in high-performance solutions for computing, data analytics and data management until its acquisition by Hewlett-Packard.
 Ms. Richardson is also a board member for Zayo Group Holdings, a global provider of communications infrastructure services and Callidus Cloud, a SaaS provider of sales, marketing and learning tools; Exploramed NC7 and Exploramed V, privately held companies in biomedical solutions.
 Ms. Richardson was previously a director of SGI, until its sale to HPE in 2016.
-She is an advisor to the private companies from Purdue University and an Executive MBA from Pepperdine University.
+She is an advisor to the private companies Eargo, a hearing device provider, and Zoox, an autonomous vehicle company.
+She holds a B.S. in Industrial Engineering from Purdue University and an Executive MBA from Pepperdine University.
 Ms. Richardson's combination of independence and her experience, including past experience as an executive officer, qualifies her to serve as a member of our Board of Directors.